o-ran-sc/smo-ves/docs/installation-guide.rst

 Abstract
 --------

-This document describes how to install <Component>, it's dependencies and required system resources.
+This document describes how to install smo-ves, it's dependencies and required system resources.

 Version history